vvzen/pyside2-examples/README.md

 # PySide2 examples & templates

-This repo contains a series of examples that show how to implement basic widgets in PySide2.
+This repo contains a series of very basic examples that show how to implement simple widgets in PySide2.

+I'm trying to gather some more complex examples that show how to deal with Views and Models as well.

 I come here from time to time just to copy paste some boilerplate code before starting a new GUI, especially if it has been a while. 😁